timeplus-io/gluon/python/docs/QueriesV1beta2Api.md

 # **v1beta2_queries_post**
 > Query v1beta2_queries_post(body)

-execute a query and return the results.
+execute a query and return the results

 Execute a query and return the results. * If the request fails, the response content type will be `application/json`.
 Please refer to the failure codes in Responses section below. * If the query is executed successfully, the response content type will be `text/event-stream`. **For SSE** There are 3 types of data that will be sent to SSE channel 1.
 Query (type `query`): The first event of the result will ALWAYS be this type.
 2. Metrics (type `metrics`): The query metrics in JSON.
 They will be sent every 1 seconds.
 3. Data (the type is empty): The query result.